lorenzo-park/siim-covid-kaggle-model-sub/train_code_study_2class/readme.md

 Also, unless you use wandb for logging training metrics/losses, turn off `logger` option to use default build-in logger of pytorch. i.e. `logger=False`

 For reproducing all models, please run the following scripts in order, on the right hardware settings.
 Each hardware settings of each bash script is commented on the top.
-IMPORTANT: All scripts assume the project root path is `/home/lorenzo/kaggle_model/train_code_study_2class`.
-Please modify all path related variables before you run it indicated by coments in the below.
+**IMPORTANT: All scripts assume the project root path is `/home/lorenzo/kaggle_model/train_code_study_2class`.
+Please modify all path related variables before you run it indicated below by coments.**
 ```bash
 bash 1.pretraining.bash # Before running this script, update the `data_root` parameters in this file.
 bash 2.unet_training_with_nihpretrained.bash